CaoTianze/plotnineseqsuite/docs/index.md

 ![](custom_alphabet_2.png)
 ## Colour schemes
 ### Preset color schemes
-plotnineSeqSuite has preset color schemes that can be set using the col_scheme parameter in geom_logo, the parameter bar_col_scheme in geom_seqBar and the parameter bg_col_scheme in geom_alignedSeq.
+plotnineSeqSuite has preset color schemes that can be set using the col_scheme parameter in geom_logo, the parameter bar_col_scheme in geom_seqBar and the parameter col_scheme in geom_alignedSeq.
 By default, the col_scheme is set to AUTO such that the color scheme is automatically chosen based on your sequence type.

 Lets try generate an amino acid sequence logo using kinase-substrate phosphorylation data:
 ```python